farnazfotrousi/QoE-Probe-Android/README.md

 ### Github files

-Files uploaded in Github are three types:
+Files uploaded in the Github are four types:
--   "QoE.apk" and "QoE.jar" file that are ready to be used.
+-  "README.md", "LICENSE", and "Terms_and_conditions" are informative files.

--   “QoE probe” folder includes files relevant to the QoE-probe APK
+-   “QoE probe” folder includes source files relevant to the QoE-probe APK

--   “QoE-Library” folder includes files used as the library to connect a second application to QoE-probe APK.
+-   “QoE-Library” folder includes source files used as the library to connect a second application to QoE-probe APK.

+-   "QoE.apk" and "qoe-lib.jar" are ready-to-use files  (refer to README.md).

 ### Copyright and Licensing Information